When Dinosaurs Roamed America: Mid Cretaceous segment (90 million years ago)

-The program then shows a forest located in New Mexico during the Middle Cretaceous period.
-Small predatory coelurosaurs scamper through the foliage and steal pieces of meat from a dead Zuniceratops.
-This smaller cousin of Triceratops had been killed by a pack of raptors and the hungry dinosaurs are feasting.
-The raptors chase off a lone dromaeosaur as it tries to steal some meat.
+The program then shows a forest located in New Mexico during the Middle Cretaceous period (all centering the Moreno Hill Formation).
+Small predatory coelurosaurs (now identified as the tyrannosauroid Suskityrannus) scamper through the foliage and steal pieces of meat from a dead Zuniceratops, which had been killed by a pack of dromaeosaurs (based on an earlier, erroneous interpretation of the Suskityrannus fossils).
+The pack drive away a lone individual who tries to steal some meat.
 The lone dromaeosaur tries to attack a grazing Nothronychus, only to be slashed by its long claws and knocked over.
 Uninjured, the raptor retreats.
 The old dominant male Zuniceratops is battling for mating rights with a younger but healthier male whilst the herd members look on.
-The younger dinosaur gores the older herd leader with its right horn, wounding its frill.
+The younger dinosaur gores the older herd leader with his right horn, wounding his frill.
 The sounds of battle are picked up by raptors and the hungry creatures follow the sounds to a clearing and watch from the foliage as the battle plays out before attacking.

-The injured Zuniceratops is attacked by the pack of dromaeosaurs and is fatally wounded.
+The injured old Zuniceratops is attacked by the pack of dromaeosaurs and is fatally wounded.
 Another Zuniceratops headbutts the attacking dromaeosaur and tosses it off the struggling male.
 The dromaeosaurs retreat but the old Zuniceratops will not last long.
 Weeks later, a thunderstorm blows in and lightning illuminates the darkened skies.
 Panicked dinosaurs scatter but the old Zuniceratops cannot get up.
-As it sounds its distress call, the dromaeosaurs return joined by a fourth member and surround the wounded dinosaur.
-The raptors attack and soon kill it.
+As he sounds his distress call, the dromaeosaurs return joined by a fourth member and surround the wounded dinosaur.
+The raptors attack and soon kill him.
 Meanwhile, lightning ignites the dry vegetation.
 Fire springs up, and most of the dinosaurs scatter in all directions.
-Zuniceratops panic for safety and the Nothronychus follows.
-However, the feasting dromaeosaurs are too distracted by eating and fire surrounds the region.
-The four raptors burn to death along with their prey.
-But some raptors do flee and make it to safety along with some of the other creatures.
+Zuniceratops panic for safety and the Nothronychus follows, but the feasting dromaeosaurs are too distracted by eating and fire surrounds the region.
+The four dromaeosaurs burn to death along with their prey, but some dromaeosaurs do flee and make it to safety along with some of the other creatures.